vijayraavi/architecture-center/docs/topics/high-performance-computing/index.md

 ### Example HPC Architectures

 There are a number of different ways to design and implement your HPC architecture on Azure.
-High performance computing (HPC) applications can scale to thousands of compute cores, extend on-premises big compute, or run as a 100% cloud native solution.
+HPC applications can scale to thousands of compute cores, extend on-premises clusters, or run as a 100% cloud native solution.

 The following scenarios outline a few of the common ways HPC solutions are built.